September 6 – October 6, 2019

 Holiday Magic: Selections from the Children's Historical Collection

 This exhibition highlighted holiday materials from Pequot Library’s Children’s Historical collection and encouraged visitors to experience the magical and memorable role holidays play in the lives of all readers, especially children.
 Items on display included classic works of holiday literature, caroling music, and vintage postcards.
 From Christmas and Halloween to Thanksgiving and “Primrose Day,” the books and imagery covered a variety of religious and secular subjects including etchings of “The Three Wisemen” and the antics of Eloise and Babar the Elephant.

 October 27, 2017 – January 7, 2018

-Artist Jarvis Wilcox’s paintings explore the subtle relations among objects portrayed and the interactions of the colors chosen, while encouraging thoughtful consideration from the viewer.
-This exhibition highlights a selection of recent works featuring oil paintings and drawings of floral arrangements, nature scenes, and wildlife.
+Artist Jarvis Wilcox’s paintings explored the subtle relations among objects portrayed and the interactions of the colors chosen, while encouraging thoughtful consideration from the viewer.
+This exhibition highlighted a selection of recent works featuring oil paintings and drawings of floral arrangements, nature scenes, and wildlife.
 Wilcox’s body of work includes still lifes, water scenes, landscapes, and works on paper that have been featured in solo exhibitions from New York to California.

 October 12 – December 3, 2017